 Kosu Boudreau, RP, MSW, RSW

 Kosu Boudreau, RP, MSW, RSW, is mixed-race, black-identified psychotherapist/ social worker from Toronto, Canada with over 18 years’ experience working with trauma, addictions and end-of-life care.
 Kosu currently is in private practice with a focus on trauma treatment using psychedelic assisted psychotherapy.
 She uses an integrated, somatically-grounded, experiential approach, which includes: AEDP™, Internal Family Systems (IFS), Sensorimotor Psychotherapy, Acceptance and Commitment Therapy (ACT) and Psychedelic Assisted Psychotherapy (PAP).
 All of these therapies emphasize integration of mind/body/spirit and give primacy to the importance of relationship.
 Kosu is also an experienced group facilitator, yoga teacher and long-time meditation practitioner.
+She is also a founding member of the AEDP Institute’s Vision Collective working to develop approaches to using AEDP to heal racialized trauma.

 Steve Carroll, LCSW